 And I need more of it than Rebel Retiree.
 His love language is quality time and it took a lot of talking about our expectations for each other before we reached a comfortable balance.

-I appreciate his understanding when I go off to work in my office while he expands his knowledge watching videos in another room.
+I appreciate his understanding when I go off to work in my office while he expands his knowledge by watching videos in another room.

 Patience and communication are important in surviving your husband’s retirement.